CUBETIQ/litegen/README.md

 # Lite Generator Package
-Make your new project with pre config data
+Make your new project with pre config data and some scaffold.

 ## Cautious
 - We Recommend u to use this with a brand new project , or it will make a mess to ur exist project